 Parents' highest level of education is defined by the highest level reported by eighth-graders and twelfth-graders for either parent.
 Fourth-graders were not asked to indicate their parents' highest level of education because their responses in previous studies were highly variable, and a large percentage of them chose the "I don't know" option.
 Parental education attainment is one component used to measure student's socioeconomic status (SES).

 The national results are based on a representative sample of students in both public schools and nonpublic schools.
 Nonpublic schools include private schools, Bureau of Indian Affairs schools, and Department of Defense schools.
 Private schools include Catholic, Conservative Christian, Lutheran, and other private schools.
 Results are reported for private schools overall, as well as disaggregated by Catholic and other private schools.
-Sample size was insufficient to permit a reliable estimate for other private schools in 2005, 2007, 2009, 2011, 2013, 2015, 2017, and 2018.
 The state results are based on public school students only.

 NAEP results are reported for four mutually exclusive categories of school location: city, suburb, town, and rural.
 The categories are based on standard definitions established by the Federal Office of Management and Budget using population and geographic information from the U.S. Census Bureau.
 Schools are assigned to these categories in the NCES Common Core of Data based on their physical address.